ermaccer/ermaccer.github.io/_posts/plugins/2021-05-23-poldek-driver-widescreen-fix.md

 3D aspect ratio is changed, so if you don't like 2D scaling, it's possible to disable it in INI file.

-This plugins also adds an option to skip intro movie and ads.
+Plugin also adds an option to skip intro movie and ads.

 **This plugin was tested only with Polish 1.1 retail release!**